diegorubin/poc-integracao/README.md

 docker-composer up
 ```

-After minio running, you should create `integracao` bucket.
+After minio running, you should create `integracao` bucket using user `minioadmin` and passwd `minioadmin`.

 ## Build And Run